Lenna Yeung

-Griselda Yeung (楊卓娜, Yeung Cheuk Na; born 10 November 1977) is a Hong Kong actress contracted to TVB and older sister of actress Tavia Yeung.
+Lenna Yeung (楊卓娜, Yeung Cheuk Na; born 10 November 1977), formerly known as Griselda Yeung, is a Hong Kong actress contracted to TVB and older sister of actress Tavia Yeung.
 She changed her English name to Lenna.

 While her sister graduated from TVB Acting Class, she took part in Miss Hong Kong 2001 and received the Creative Cooperation Award with her group.
 She is best known for her role as Concubine Suen in Can't Buy Me Love and as the lawyer Fung Yin-ha in Come Home Love.